 There are many waterproof fabrics on the market, so how do you determine what rain gear will be best suited for your style of hunting?
 The amount of data and options can seem daunting and downright overwhelming.
 So, we comprised the below information to help give you insight into exactly what we were trying to achieve with our waterproof textile technology, HydraShield™.
-And, to help you better understand what type of hunting conditions our all-new M5 Series of technical rain gear is best suited for.
+And, to help you better understand what type of hunting conditions our M5 Series of technical rain gear is best suited for.

 The M5 is comprised of a mechanical stretch 3-Layer laminate that boasts a waterproof rating of 31,000mm, and a MVTR breathability rating of 27,600g/m2/24hr.